SammyDartnall10/theexchange/README.md

 - In-app messaging - at the moment contact is done through providing an email for people to contact.
 A potential development could be to create a means for users to send messages, live or not within the app, increasing engagement with the app.

 - Standard means for sending propoals - similar to other freelancer sites.
-Send this to a table, whereit is stored in our database.
+All proposals could be sent to a table, and stored in our database.
 With this information comparisons on proposals can be made by the user.
-Once a larger set of data is collected data analysis can also show what products are being swapped for what, which are the most popular products and services are being asked for and offered, among other insights.
+It could also provide an audit trail, and useful tool for mediating issues between users.
+Once a larger set of data is collected, data analysis can also show what products are being swapped for what, which are the most popular products and services are being asked for and offered, among other insights.

-- Sending 'karma' to other user as either a thanks, or in a much later version of the app, to make up the difference in a swap.
-Users can also be given karma in return for products and services - this karma can be used at a later date to make up the difference in exchanges.

 # Testing